keiserjb/ai_search_block/README.md

 ````

 ### Alter the markdown of the entity before it goes into the query

+This example snippet cleans up multiple empty lines into one empty line.
 ````
 function ai_search_block_ai_search_block_entity_markdown_alter(&$markdown, $entity){
   $lines = explode(PHP_EOL, $markdown);